sheldonh/dvc/README.md

 docker run -d --name redis --volumes-from redis-dvc redis
 ```

-Note that the DVC does not run in the background; it sets up permissions and ownership and then terminates.
+Note that the DVC does not run in the background with docker's `-d` option;
+it sets up permissions and ownership and then terminates because the dvc's `-r` option was not specified.